Filtering the Spot Database Display

 will match KH6/K6MIO, K6MIO, and K6MIO/KH6.

-With Commander running, selecing the Frequency filter and sorting the Spot Database by frequency will automatically shows spots near your transceiver frequency as you QSY.
+With Commander running, selecting the Freq filter and sorting the Spot Database by frequency will automatically shows spots near your transceiver frequency as you QSY.
 You can enable the Mode and/or Origin filters for additional specificity.

-To clear the General filters, click the button labeled X to the immediate right of the General Expression textbox.
-When the General filter is cleared, the Spot Database Display shows all Spot Database Entries that conform to the four Context filters: Band, Mode, Continent, and Origin filters.
+To clear the General filters, click the Filter panel's X button.
+When the General filters are cleared, the Spot Database Display shows all Spot Database Entries that conform to the seven Context filters: Band, Mode, Continent, Origin, Age, LoTW, and eQSL-AG filters.

 Filtering by Band